HyperDecahedron/DH2650_Individual_DevLog/README.md

   - Created scene management with fade in/out animations.
   - Created player spawn according to the entrance and exit of each scene.
   - Modified the player and time prefabs to make them consistent across scenes (singletons).
   - Uploaded project to GitHub.
+[Link to project here](https://github.com/HyperDecahedron/PoppyTown)

 </details>